Skip to main content

 Conversation Callbacks

 If a callback_url is provided when you call POST https://tavusapi.com/v2/conversations (Create Conversation), callbacks will provide insight into the conversation’s state.
-These can be system-related (e.g. replica joins and room shutdowns) or application-related (e.g. final transcription parsing and recording-ready webhooks).
+These can be system-related (e.g. PAL joins and room shutdowns) or application-related (e.g. final transcription parsing and recording-ready webhooks).
 Additional webhooks coming soon.

 Structure